319SoftDev/wiki-project-group-wya_dansowaa/tea/Tea-Culture/chinese/tea-ceremony.md

 ----

 # 𖤣.𖥧.𖡼.⚘ What was the Tea Ceremony?
-  Known as Gongfu Tea, this is a
+  Known as Gongfu Tea, this is a way of preparing tea.

 ![alt text](url)